 Signs and Symptoms of ADD

-ADD often co-occurs with other disorders, including learning disabilities, oppositional defiance disorder and substance abuse.
+ADD often co-occurs with other disorders, including substance abuse.
 Prescription stimulants (which can be very addictive in their own right) are sometimes prescribed in the treatment of ADD, but many doctors prefer to focus on counseling and coping techniques, leaving medication as a last resort for more difficult cases.

 Start Your Journey to Recovery with Northbound